 In some situations, installing Service Pack 3 and/or Internet Explorer 8 can cause problems (ie Internet Explorer stops working).
 You can usually use System Restore to get back from this situation – it’s worth checking that this is switched on before starting a large update or program/application install.

 If you prefer a bit more control over what is updated on your computer, then leave Automatic Updates turned on but select the option to “Download updates for me, but let me choose when to install them”.
 This way, you can click on the yellow shield that will appear in your system tray in the bottom right of the screen (or go to windowsupdate.com), and instead of selecting Express Install, choose Custom Install, and see what’s being put on your computer.

-Although the majority of Tabard IT clients use Windows-based PCs, Rufus Chapman has been keen Mac user for 25 years since using the Mac Plus, and provides support for Tabard’s Mac users.
+Although the majority of Tabard IT clients use Windows-based PCs, Rufus Chapman has been a keen Mac user for 25 years since using the Mac Plus and provides support for Tabard’s Mac users.

 In large networks, servers usually do only one specific job, but in smaller networks, servers often have several functions combined onto one piece of hardware, a trade-off between cost and availability.
 Small Business Server Standard is an example of this type of approach.

 Some businesses start with one or more PCs, linked together to share a broadband link.
 As the business grows, it becomes a requirement to share files between users – for example for accounting packages such as Sage or Quickbooks, or for a filing system containing documents used by more than one person/PC.
 One of the users’ PCs may be designated as the ‘server’, storing these shared files.
 The other workstations access these shared files.

 As the requirement to share information grows, and the number of people and PCs grow, it gets harder to manage this sharing of files and keep the PCs organised and backed up; the next step is often to upgrade the network to incorporate a dedicated server, using a specialised operating system.